Check Linux file permissions with ls

-- A dash (-) indicates that the file is a regular file.
-That’s the sort of file that you’ll usually work with when you’re saving some text or running a command.
+A dash (-) indicates that the file is a regular file.

-dindicates that the file is a directory, which are basically a special kind of file.
-Knowing that makes it easier to think of that first slot in the full directory listing as the file type.
+dindicates that the file is a directory, which is basically a special kind of file.

-A special file type that you will see frequently is a symlink, sometimes
+A special file type that you might see is a symlink, sometimes

 called a soft link.
 It begins with a lowercase